FarronF/limerick-council-meetings/meetings/2020/10/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 3rd July 2020.md

 working capital loans with low interest rates and a range of stimulus measures to drive demand for

-products and services of firms.---
+products and services of firms.
+---
 He stated that Recovery Plans for SME’s will vary greatly between city and county and not keeping

 businesses alive will have major consequences in rural towns/villages.